kkumtree/susc-github-actions-2025/ONE-BY-ONE.md

 git remote
 # origin
 # upstream
-git checkout playground
+git checkout hands-on
-# Already on 'playground'
+# Already on 'hands-on'
-# Your branch is up to date with 'origin/playground'.
+# Your branch is up to date with 'origin/hands-on'.
 ```

 - SOURCE CONTROL > Remote > Add Remote